- Program Code:6442

-The Arts and Entertainment Journalism program is a cross-disciplinary offering that gives you a solid grounding for this exciting field and includes a strong focus on reporting, criticism, social media, imaging and multi-platform design.
+The Arts and Entertainment Journalism program is a cross-disciplinary offering that gives you a solid grounding in this exciting field, including a strong focus on reporting, criticism, social media, imaging and multi-platform design.

-This two-semester Arts and Entertainment Journalism program is perfect for you if you have a passion for music, theatre, film, television, dance or culture.
-In your courses, you learn to write snappy, relevant and market-driven stories for multiple platforms as well as the social science aspect of pop culture in a Canadian and global context.
-You also learn to develop a critical voice and critical thinking essential to working in the industry.
+This two-semester Journalism program is perfect for those with a passion for music, theatre, film, television, dance or culture.
+In your courses, you learn to write snappy, relevant and market-driven stories for multiple platforms.
+You'll also learn the social science aspect of pop culture in a Canadian and global context, and develop the critical voice and critical thinking that are essential to working in the industry.

 To round out training, you gain an understanding of arts promotion and publicity, and complete a six-week industry field placement.
 Upon completion of the program, you will have a portfolio of writing samples produced in a variety of media including album, concert and theatre reviews, columns and profiles.

 Please note: This program requires you to have and use a mobile computing device that meets or exceeds the recommended hardware and software requirements.
 For more information, please visit Mobile Learning Programs.

 Attend a mandatory program admission session where applicants will:

 Note: After applying, applicants will receive a letter advising how to book the program admission session.

 Are you an International Student?
 Apply directly to Centennial College here.